-Pre-Surgery Checklist - Hip
+Pre-Surgery Checklist - Knee

-- 1. PRIMARY CARE PROVIDER (PCP) If directed by your surgeon, make an appointment with your PCP for a History and Physical to optimize your health before surgery (Fax any records or test(s) to 415-353-2956). - 2.
-DENTAL HEALTH Make sure all dental work is completed prior to surgery by ~6 weeks, no routine dental work allowed 6-12 weeks post-surgery, contact your surgeon if you have dental concerns. - 3.
-QUIT SMOKING if you smoke, it is MANDATORY to quit 1 month prior and for 2 months after surgery.
-Smoking impacts your blood vessels and lungs; which can therefore delay healing and slow recovery. - 4.
-EAT HEALTHY and EXERCISE Do regular low impact exercises 3 days/week or muscle strengthening. - 5.
-CONFIRM 2 PRE-OP APPOINTMENTS with surgeon's practice assistant (typically on the same day). - PREPARE/Anesthesia appointment (bring medication list, medical history, and advanced directive).
-This appointment will be at one of two locations:

-Parnassus Campus: UCSF Moffitt-Long Hospital, 505 Parnassus Ave., 1st floor, Room L-171, San Francisco, CA 94143 (415-353-1480) Mission Bay Campus: UCSF Medical Center at Mission Bay, 1825 4th St., 3rd floor, Registration desk 3B, San Francisco, CA 94158 (415-514-5590)

-- HIP SURGERY CLASS Please bring a list of questions regarding your upcoming surgery and in-patient hospital stay.
-This class is only held on the Parnassus Campus: UCSF Moffitt-Long Hospital, 505 Parnassus Ave., 7 floor, Room M-715 - 6.
-Sign up for communication tools, so you have access to your orthopaedic team - My Chart/E-mail call 415-514-6000 to set up - HealthLoop/Texting automatic registration 6 weeks prior to surgery; you will be sent an email that will direct you to downloading the app to your smart phone or computer - 7.
-Confirm Surgery Date (Arrival Time will be confirmed 1 business day before surgery)

-Location: Parnassus Campus: UCSF Moffitt-Long Hospital, 505 Parnassus Ave., 1st floor

-- 8. Register for 'Meds to Beds' program, Walgreens @UCSF for discharge medications.
-Log on and register your insurance and payment information: www.walgreens.com/login.jsp (Very important ask for help). - 9.
-Plan your ride home from hospital; plan the support person who will care for you during your recovery. - 10.
-Home supplies for post-surgery: large ice pack, walker/crutches (provided at hospital), raised toilet seat, reacher, cane, etc. (hospital may or may not have equipment available for purchase).
-Pre-packaged meals. - 11.
-Establish an outpatient PT facility that is convenient for you to start 2-3 weeks after surgery (PT IS NOT REQUIRED for HIP REPLACEMENT)
+1. PRIMARY CARE PROVIDER (PCP) - If directed by your surgeon, make an appointment with your PCP for a History and Physical to optimize your health prior to surgery (Fax any records or test(s) to 415-353-2956).
+2. DENTAL HEALTH - Make sure all dental work is completed prior to surgery by ~6 weeks, no routine dental work allowed 6-12 weeks post-surgery, contact your surgeon if you have dental concerns.
+3. QUIT SMOKING - if you smoke, it is MANDATORY to quit 1 month prior and for 2 months after.
+Smoking impacts your blood vessels and lungs, which can therefore delay healing and slow recovery.
+4. EAT HEALTHY and EXERCISE - Do regular low impact exercise 3 days/week or muscle strengthening.
+5. CONFIRM 2 PRE-OP APPOINTMENTS with surgeon's practice assistant (typically on the same day).
+PREPARE/Anesthesia appointment (bring medication list, medical history, and advanced directive).
+This appointment will be at one of two locations: Parnassus Campus: UCSF Moffitt-Long Hospital, 505 Parnassus Ave., 1st floor, Room L-171, San Francisco, CA 94143 (415-353-1480) Mission Bay Campus: UCSF Medical Center at Mission Bay, 1825 4th St., 3rd floor, Registration desk 3B, San Francisco, CA 94158 (415-514-5590) KNEE SURGERY CLASS - Please bring a list of questions regarding your upcoming surgery and in-patient hospital stay.
+This class is only held on the Parnassus Campus: UCSF Moffitt-Long Hospital, 505 Parnassus Ave., 7 floor, Room M-715 6.
+Sign up for communication tools, so you have access to your orthopaedic team My Chart/E-mail - call 415-514-6000 to set up HealthLoop/Texting - automatic registration 6 weeks prior to surgery; you will be sent an email that will direct you to downloading the app to your smart phone or computer 7.
+Confirm Surgery Date (Arrival Time will be confirmed 1 business day before surgery) Location: Parnassus Campus: UCSF Moffitt-Long Hospital, 505 Parnassus Ave., 1st floor 8.
+Register for 'Meds to Beds' program , Walgreens @UCSF for discharge medications.
+Log on and register your insurance and payment information: www.walgreens.com/login.jsp (Very Important - ask for help).
+9. Plan your ride home from hospital; plan the support person who will care for you during your recovery.
+10. Home supplies for post-surgery: large ice pack, walker/crutches (provided at hospital) , cane, (hospital may or may not have equipment available for purchase).
+Pre-packaged meals.
+11. Establish an outpatient PT facility that is convenient for you to start 2-3 weeks after surgery.

-Anatomy and Basics of the Hip
+Anatomy and Basics of the Knee

-Anatomy: The hip is a "ball-and-socket" joint.
-The socket is formed by the acetabulum, which is part of the large pelvis bone.
-The ball is the femoral head, which is the upper end of the femur (thighbone).
-The bone surfaces of the ball and socket are covered with articular cartilage, a smooth, slippery substance that protects and cushions the bones and enables them to move easily.
+Anatomy: The knee is made up of the lower end of the thighbone (femur), the upper end of the shinbone (tibia), and the kneecap (patella).
+Where the ends of these three bones touch are covered with articular cartilage, a smooth substance that protects the bones and enables them to move easily.

-Description of hip condition: Osteoarthritis (OA), sometimes called "wear-and-tear" arthritis (loss of cartilage) - is the most common cause of joint destruction, therefore leading to a hip replacement.
+Description of knee condition: Osteoarthritis (OA), sometimes called "wear-and-tear" arthritis (loss of cartilage) - is the most common cause of joint destruction, therefore leading to a knee replacement.
 OA affects more than 28 million people in the United States.
 Other causes of OA include avascular necrosis (AVN), rheumatoid arthritis, and post-traumatic arthritis.

-Diagnosis: Your surgeon will determine how much the osteoarthritis has progressed with X-ray images, physical examination and your clinical history to help determine your treatment plan.
+Diagnosis: Your surgeon will determine how much the osteoarthritis has progressed with X-RAY images, physical examination and your clinical history to help determine your treatment plan.